marknagelberg/search-relevance/readme.md

 code borrows a lot from others)
-Figure out what CountVectorizer does and see if there would be better alternatives Adjust cross validation so it always includes a proportionate number of each query
+Figure out what CountVectorizer does and see if there would be better alternatives Adjust cross validation so it always includes a proportionate number of each query Incorporate porter stemmer code https://www.kaggle.com/duttaroy/crowdflower-search-relevance/porter-stemmer/run/11533

 Feature ideas:
-Median or mean rating in training for that particular query, across all titles and descriptions Variance rating in training for that particular query, across all titles and descriptions It would also be good to do this taking into consideration descriptions - get the average rating and then somehow calculate via some nearest neighbour calculation how similar the description is to some other description that had a particular rating.
+Variance rating in training for that particular query, across all titles and descriptions

-Note that for the above two features, it relies on the fact that every query in training occurs in testing.
+Note that for the some of our features rely on the fact that every query in training occurs in testing.
 Basically, to use these features, you would perform a preprocessing step to X_test to add these variables before you run the model.
 Also note that cross validation on our training set may become tricky when you use these variables since they assume you have at least one example of each query.